Volunteers’ Voices 2/2020: Returning from Volunteering Abroad

 Accommodation, food, transportation, and days off & holidays

-The volunteer will stay in a host family in the Helsinki area.
-Lunch will be provided in the form of a lunch allowance and other meals will be provided by the host family.
-The monthly travel card for the Helsinki area will be covered for the volunteer.
+The volunteer will either stay with a host family or live independently in home accommodation in the Helsinki metropolitan area.
+Lunch will be provided through a lunch allowance, and other meals will be arranged by the host family.
+A monthly public transport card for the Helsinki area will also be covered.

-Volunteer’s working time is 32,5 hours a week.
-The volunteer will have 2 days off per week (mostly Saturday & Sunday) and will gain 2 extra holiday days each month.
+The volunteer will have two days off per week (usually Saturday and Sunday) and will receive two vacation days per month.

 Training during the volunteering period